 - Disputes regarding the validity of a will

 - Disputes regarding the fairness of assets distributed in a will

 - Breach of trust / suspicion of a trustee’s intentions or actions

 If you or someone you know is involved in or wishes to pursue estate litigation, call the lawyers of Bercik Law to find an attorney, contact us at (732) 483-6300.
+You can also visit the Contact page to fill out a form to request more information on how we can help.
 Our experienced, professional attorneys will advocate on your behalf.